House Training a Puppy

-- Cleaners: Your puppy will have accidents, expect it and prepare!
-Get rid of them quickly by cleaning them up ASAP or lingering scents may lead your puppy to return again to the scene of the crime.
+- Enzymatic Cleaners: Your puppy will have accidents, expect it and prepare!
+Get rid of them quickly by cleaning them up with an enzymatic cleaner ASAP or lingering scents may lead your puppy to return again to the scene of the crime.
 I recommend using a carpet cleaner and can shoot water and solution down into the spot and then suck it back out.
-Then apply an enzyme cleaner to the spot and leave it on the spot so it can do its job and remove any leftover particles or odors.
+Then apply an enzymatic cleaner to the spot and leave it on the spot so it can do its job and remove any leftover particles or odors.

 - Treats: Utilize scrumptious morsels to reward your puppy for successful moments outside.
 By rewarding the good behaviors outside you are increasing the probability of more successes to come!

 - A Signal: Your puppy needs a way to tell you he has to go outside.
 Some pups will scratch or sniff at the floor, but what if you aren’t near to see the sign?
 A bell on a string tied to the door will help your dog signal you when he needs to go outside.

 When your dog goes outside each time he will hear the ringing of the bell.
 Soon he is bound to jiggle the bell with his paw or his nose, at which point immediately reward him by taking him outside.
 He will quickly get the idea that the ringing of the bell equals going outside and he will begin ringing the bell on his own!